Château Thivin - Beaujolais blanc Clos de Rochebonne 2023

 Wine rated (2024 guide) 16,5+/20

 Moderately lemony.
-Aroma of lemon, apple, and peach.
-The lively acidity balances the buttery notes of oak.
+Aromas of lemon, apple, and peach.
+The lively acidity balances the buttery notes from the oak.
 This wine is quite rich and moderately full-bodied.

 Customer rating